sharukhkhanajm/Better-Logs-Remover/README.md

 # Steps to remove

 - Just open your Command Palette (CTRL+SHIFT+P for Windows, CMD+SHIFT+P for Mac).
-- type `Remove JS Logs` for removing your logs from js file.
+- type `Remove JS Logs` for removing your logs from JS file.
-- type `Remove PHP Logs` for removing your logs from php file.
+- type `Remove PHP Logs` for removing your logs from PHP file.

 ![image remove-js-logs-gif](images/remove-js-logs.gif)